-Without moving too much a single muscle all day all week, may put their aging body at potentials health risk.
+Without moving too much of a single muscle all day all week, may put their aging body at potential health risk.

-We need to encourage and get them to understand more how all these simple exercises can impact their lives such as lessen the symptoms or the severity of some illnesses ( e.g. heart disease, arthritis, depression, osteoporosis, or back pain ).
+We need to encourage and get them to understand more about how all these simple exercises can impact their lives such as lessening the symptoms or the severity of some illnesses (e.g. heart disease, arthritis, depression, osteoporosis, or back pain).

-By explaining these concerns to them, hopefully, this can open up their minds, feeling less intimidated and get them started.
+Explaining these concerns to them, hopefully, can open up their minds, feeling less intimidated, and get them started.

 We can suggest exercises that target strength or body weight.

-They can get started slowly, two to three 15-minute exercises per week, and may increase the frequency, depending on their mobility and flexibility.
+They can start slowly, with two to three 15-minute exercises per week, and may increase the frequency, depending on their mobility and flexibility.

 THE LOWER BODY STRENGTH EXERCISES